 A Breed of More Than One Color

 The crested Legbar is a light- to medium-weight fowl which lays blue and blue-green eggs, has wild-type down off-spring which are autosexing at hatch (male and female offspring have different down color patterns).
 The White Legbar may have less obvious gender differences at hatch (reduced autosexing) as the down color is primarily yellow/white with faint wild-type markings.
-Read the breed history page for more details.
+You will find general information on our Legbar Breed Overview page.
+Read the breed history page for more detailed information.

 All crested Legbar varieties shall have the same silhouette or shape.
 The proposed SOP for the American Poultry Association (APA) Legbar body type is intended to be in keeping with the British Standard, but with minor changes to reflect a healthy, thrifty bird.
 Please note that the Legbar is similar in shape to Mediterranean breeds and should not be expected to look like an American Leghorn.